-4.7 ... minimise noise at image capture
+4.5 ... minimise noise at image capture

-To minimise noise it is recommendable to use a faster exposure.
+To minimise noise it is recommendable to use a higher amount of TDI Stages and a faster exposure.
+Using a higher number of TDI Stages averages the black level noise and leads to an overall better noise behaviour.
 A faster exposure allows faster integration times (TDI sensor) which minimises the creation of noise.